TWP80/Zerodha-Kiteconnect-automatic-login-/README.md

 # Zerodha-Kiteconnect-automatic-login-
 Zerodha : Kiteconnect automatic login in python for Algo traders

-This python code snippet allows you to login into Zerodha's kiteconnect app for algorithmic trading.
+This python code snippet allows you to login automatically into Zerodha's kiteconnect for algorithmic trading.